joseflegal/dev-test.joseflegal.com/README.md

 2. **e2e frontend testing:** Using [Cypress](https://www.cypress.io/)(or a tool of your preference) test form submission on the QA page.
 3. **Extra credit:** Using [Lighthouse](https://developers.google.com/web/tools/lighthouse) run an audit of the QA page and document your performance and acesebility findings.

-When done, save required files in the _tests/_ forlder and add intructions to the _README.md_ 📝.
+When done, save required files in the _tests/_ folder and add instructions to the _README.md_ 📝.

 ## Getting the project running